 We slept Ok at the Flying J on the second night of the trip, but it was pretty noisy.
 While in the bedroom, we have a “white sound” machine that covers most noise very well.
 Even so, we will be staying at the nearby Tooele Walmart on future trips.
 We were ready to hit the road by 0800 and pulled back onto I-80 eastbound toward Colorado.
 We would be on I-80 all day again, heading for Laramie, Wyoming.

 The beautiful Coalville area along Utah’s I-80 above Park City heading toward the Wyoming line.

 As usual, we especially enjoyed the drive through the Coalville area of Utah, from Park City to the Wyoming line.
 The beautiful creeks and rural setting of the area make it the most picturesque portion of the trip.

 We stopped at Little America along I-80 for brunch.
 It is essentially a town of its own with lots of housing hidden out back for the employees.
-They offer motel, restaurant, fuel, and repairs to truckers and tourists.
+They offer motel, restaurant, fuel, and repairs for truckers and tourists.
 It is a very lovely place with a long history.
 We made our own brunch in the coach, however, and enjoyed a walk around the grounds.
 They advertised 50 cent ice cream cones for miles along the highway, and we did buy a couple for dessert.